-St. Thomas Aquinas Middle-High School provides Title I services in partnership with the Canton City School District.
+St. Thomas Aquinas High School and Middle School provides Title I services in partnership with the Canton City School District.
 This program provides intervention services for math and reading.

 What is Title I?